 Role Reversal: When Children Care for a Parent with ALS (December 2008)

 Plan Ahead for Emergencies (September 2005)

 Give It a Rest: Tips for Sleep-Deprived Caregivers (December 2001)

 Taking Time Out for the Rest of Your Life (June 1999)

 myMuscleTeam: Learn How to Set Up a Personal Care Community (webinar)

 MDA's care coordination service, myMuscleTeam, is designed to help you harness the strength, support and assistance of family and friends.
 Learn how easy it is to set up a private and secure myMuscleTeam community, and be introduced to the site's features and how they can help both you and those who care about you.

 Hey!
-I’m Here, Too (available online only)
+I’m Here, Too (available online)

 A booklet to help siblings of children with muscular dystrophy explore how they feel about themselves and their families.